-Lots of people file bankruptcy and my office has represented many debtors over the years.
-While some cases are “simple” most involve “issues” of some kind or another.
+Lots of people file bankruptcy and The Law Office of Ken Schneider, P.S. has represented many debtors over the years.
+While some cases are simple, most involve issues of some kind or another.
 We take the time to get to know you and your circumstances so that we can give you the best bankruptcy advice possible.
-If you would like to schedule a free initial consultation to discuss your bankruptcy options click here or call us at (425) 357-7691 or (866) 415-1705

 Frequently people who are facing divorce, or who are recently divorced, have questions about their bankruptcy options.
 Bankruptcy prior to a divorce may simplify the divorce process by eliminating debts that would need to be allocated in the divorce.
 If you anticipate that you may need to file bankruptcy after the divorce it is not a bad idea to consult with a bankruptcy attorney during the divorce process.
 Property settlements, support/maintenance, and debt allocation can be structured to maximize the benefit to the debtor.

 What Are Non-Exempt Assets in Bankruptcy?

 Sometimes clients have assets that the law does not allow them to keep because they don’t have exemptions to cover the equity in the asset.
 Planning and strategy can be used to minimize non-exempt assets.
 If non-exempt assets exist many times a settlement can be negotiated with the Chapter 7 trustee that allows the debtor to retain the asset.
 Also, the debtor can retain the asset in Chapter 13 and pay creditors as much as they would have received in a Chapter 7.